Coronavirus Stimulus Checks: How Much Will You Get?

 The IRS won’t withhold any portion of your stimulus check if you owe back taxes.
 However, you may receive a reduced check amount if you are behind on child support payments.

-How to Use Your Stimulus Payment
+How to Use Your Recovery Rebate Check

 There are no spending restrictions for your stimulus payment.
 You may decide to use your stimulus check in the same way you spend your tax refund.